greylabel/mac-dev-playbook/docs/mac-setup.md

-# Full Mac Setup Process (macOS Ventura 13.x)
+# Mac Setup Process (macOS Ventura 13.x)

-This document describes the full process of setting up a fresh macOS installation per my particular preferences and requirements — hopefully will serve as a helpful reference.
+This document describes the full process of setting up a fresh macOS installation per my particular preferences and requirements — hopefully will serve as a helpful reference for anyone interested.

-## macOS setup
+## macOS installation and initiation setup
 ### macOS

 > See: [Create a bootable installer for macOS